abey79/vpype/INSTALL.md

 "Virtual environments" are environment that you can easily create and delete and in which you install Python-based dependencies and software.
-It is considered best practice to always use virtual envionments in order to avoid conflicts between projects.
+It is considered best practice to always use virtual environments in order to avoid conflicts between projects.

 To create a virtual environment for your _vpype_ installation, launch the `cmd` terminal and enter the following commands: